Beginning Harmonica: Recommended Extras

 Use a mirror for instant visual feedback.

-Many computers come with basic recording software.
+Many computers come with basic recording software and smart phones typically have a "Memos" app for recording.
 You can also find and download freeware and shareware recording software from the Internet.
 Combine the computer software with a USB microphone, which are fairly inexpensive, and you will have a great set-up for simple recordings.

 - Patience- Take your time.
 The harmonica is deceptively difficult.
 Try not to spend your time worrying about how good you're becoming.
 Have fun with it.
 If you had never played tennis before but wanted to get started, you couldn't expect to go out and win matches without some basic instruction, lots of practice, some passage of time for things to sink in, and lots more practice.